Ondonga

-In Ondonga the cultural heritage cannot be separated from the landscape around them.
-Landmarks such as trees or oshanas can be important heritage sites because of the stories that are associated with them.
-As in other Owambo kingdoms, the most important heritage sites were the places where their ancestral leaders were buried.

 Succession rules

 The king's succession is matrilinear.
 Both king and queen are to marry outside the royal family.
 The first in line to the throne is the oldest surviving brother of the king, then followed by his sisters' sons.
 If there are several such nephews, the royal family and selected elders of the kingdom make a recommendation.
 However, succession is this way is not automatic, and ultimately decided by the traditional authority, over which the king presides.
 If for instance the first in line is not considered capable, someone else might be recommended.

 There are two matrilinear lines in the Ondonga kingdom, one from Epale and one from Onethika.
 Under normal circumstances ascension alternates between the two.

 The king's residence is not at a predetermined village and depends on where the king chooses to reside.
 The past two kings resided at Onamungundo, previous places of the royal palace of the Aandonga included Oshamba, Olukonda, Okaloko, Ondjumba, Ontananga and Omwandi.